-- 7. Users of the two footpaths that are within the site and its periphery 2-13 FP11 and 2-13 FP26 will experience some views of proposed development.
+7. Users of the two footpaths that are within the site and its periphery 2-13 FP11 and 2-13 FP26 will experience some views of proposed development.
 2-13 FP11 traverses through the site and some views will be possible.
 The central woodland belt provides some existing mitigation.
 Footpath 2-13 FP26 experiences more broken views due to intervening vegetation along field boundaries to the south and the distance between the receptor and the sites southern boundary.
 Site boundaries could be improved to offer additional softening and reduced effects.
 The site is generally viewed in the context of Great Eccleston for both footpaths.
 Users of footpaths in the wider landscape may experience some views of the site however these would be glimpsed and generally view the site in the context of existing development.
-Landform and visual barriers to the north and east of the site further reduce opportunities for views from footpaths. - except where existing field entrances allow glimpses across the site.
+Landform and visual barriers to the north and east of the site further reduce opportunities for views from footpaths.